 Parked Domains

-There is also another type of domain called a parked domain (also called an alias).
+There is also another type of domain called a parked domain (also called aliases).
 Parked domains point visitors to other domains while displaying the parked domain URL on the visitor’s browser.

 Once again, if we refer to the official cPanel documentation …